mahanzavari/ARBAB/README.md

+Here’s the updated `README.md` file based on the newest project changes, including the use of `strtok_s` for Windows compatibility, file I/O operations (CSV and binary), and transaction management.
+The structure and commands have also been updated to reflect the latest features.

+---

+# ARBAB

-# Database Management System (DBMS) Project
+## Database Management System (DBMS) Project

 This project is a simple Database Management System (DBMS) implemented in C. It supports basic database operations such as creating tables, adding records, deleting records, updating records, and querying data.
-The system also includes indexing using a Red-Black Tree for efficient data retrieval.
+The system also includes indexing using a Red-Black Tree for efficient data retrieval, file I/O operations (CSV and binary), and transaction management.

 ---